Connect with others who understand.

 Overview

-Padcev is approved by the U.S. Food and Drug Administration (FDA) for treating adults with locally advanced or metastatic urothelial cancer, the most common type of bladder cancer.
-It is prescribed either in combination with pembrolizumab for individuals who have not received prior systemic therapy or as a single agent for those who have previously received a programmed death receptor-1 (PD-1) or programmed death-ligand 1 (PD-L1) inhibitor and platinum-containing chemotherapy.
-Additionally, it is used for those who cannot receive cisplatin-containing chemotherapy and have received one or more prior treatments.
+Padcev is approved by the U.S. Food and Drug Administration (FDA) to treat several forms of bladder cancer.
+It is approved in combination with pembrolizumab (Keytruda) or with pembrolizumab and berahyaluronidase alfa-pmph (Keytruda Qlex) as a perioperative (before and after surgery) treatment for adults with muscle-invasive bladder cancer (MIBC) who are not eligible for cisplatin-based chemotherapy.
+It is also approved to treat locally advanced or metastatic urothelial cancer (mUC), either in combination with pembrolizumab or as a single agent in people who have received a programmed death receptor-1 (PD-1) or programmed death-ligand 1 (PD-L1) inhibitor and platinum-based chemotherapy, or those who cannot receive cisplatin and have received at least one prior treatment.
 Padcev is also known by its drug name, enfortumab vedotin.

 Padcev is a nectin-4-directed antibody-drug conjugate.
-It works by binding to nectin-4, a protein often found on cancer cells, and delivering a cytotoxic agent that disrupts the cancer cells’ internal structure, leading to cell death.
+It works by attaching to a protein called nectin-4 on the surface of cancer cells and delivering a chemotherapy agent directly into the cells.
+This targeted delivery disrupts the cancer cell's internal structure, leading to its death.

 How do I take it?